dperez1026/StringServer/index.md

     }
   }
 ```
-Here is the code before the bug is fixed,
+Here is the code before the bug is fixed

 ``` static int[] reverseInPlace(int[] arr) {
     for(int i = 0; i < arr.length; i += 1) {